Starcounter/Docs/guides/SQL/README.md

 In traditional SQL you can only refer to tables, columns, rows and fields of values.
 The concept of an "object" is represented by a row in a table.
 You refer to an "object" by values on its primary key which are some specified columns.

 In Starcounter SQL you can refer to an object itself.
-For example, in query below the identifier <code>e</code> is an object reference.
+For example, in query below the identifier `e` is an object reference.

 ```sql
 SELECT e FROM Employee e